kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDocument.md

 ### Callback response

-Resolves to a new `KuzzleDocument` object containing the last document version.
+Resolves to a new `Document` object containing the last document version.

 ## save